 In this first episode of Connected Academy, we will talk about why used car dealers should use video content on their social media channels.
 Recording a video ad for a car these days does not require anything but a phone with a camera and internet connection.
-A simple video can make a big difference in how many people your post reach.
+A simple video can make a big difference in how many people your post can reach.

 For the past couple of weeks, we have been speaking to used car dealers to ask them about their use of digital marketing platforms such as social media, video or paid ads.

-Here are three ways you can use video marketing to increase your sales.
+Here are three ways you can use video marketing to increase your sales:

 - Upload short videos of new arrivals

 - Suggest video chat for those customers enquiring from another city/county

 - Post Instagram stories frequently of your stock, contact details and opening hours

 If you’re consistently uploading images of your cars, well done!
 Many dealers don’t find the time or know how to do this.
 However, videos are proven to generate more interest and engagement – meaning you get more opportunities to sell or even just talk to your potential customers and create a community.